Arachni/arachni/README.md

 End-users should check out the links bellow.

 ## Current branch goals
- - Provide some integration with the Metasploit framework to assist with automated and manual exploitation through:
+ - Provide integration with the Metasploit framework to assist with automated and manual exploitation through:
    - ArachniMetareport
    - Arachni plug-in for the Metasploit framework
-   - Advanced exploit modules for the Metasploit framework
+   - Advanced generic webapp exploit modules for the Metasploit framework
  - Refactor, re-organize and clean up the framework code and architecture